riskitforbisket/candidates_hw/README.md

 The goal of the program is to generate a STL file from any given multivariable expression.
 1. The program will take a mathematical expression from command line.
 The expression will include two variables x and y and supports addition, subtraction, multiplication, devision, and power function.
 The expression represents a 3D surface, in which x, y, and result of expression are three cartesian variables.
 2. Program's task is to output an STL file that corresponds with the expression.
-3. For extra bonus, you can also out put an image of the STL mesh.
+3. For extra bonus, you can also output an image of the STL mesh.
 4. The mesh should be fine enough to fairly represent details of the geometry.